ajgorhoe/IGLib.workspace.doc.codedoc/0readme.txt

-Starting another documentaion here - for g3sim.
+Starting another documentaion here - for crf.

 WARNING - IMPORTANT - running doxygen directly:
   When running Doxygen directly (not through scripts and passing only the